Open-Coding-Society/GameHub/navigation/safecomputing.md

     - A digital signature is a cryptographic technique used to verify the authenticity and integrity of digital documents, messages, and software
     - Sender would generate a hash, the recipient would decrpt the hash and confirm it matches the original

-## Homework Hack 1
-- Create your own password strength checker based on what you feel is important in a password(add at least one unique check from the popcorn hack)

 ## Homework Hack 2
 Here is a simple code for encrypting characters or words (run in notebook to show output)